 Critical Ontology of Human Difference: Categories of human difference such as “ethnicity” and “race” are widely used in scientific practice from population genetics and biomedical research to cultural anthropology and social psychology.
 I am interested in the interaction of empirical, metaphysical, and political considerations in the formation of these categories.
 The main aim of “critical ontology” is to analyze political questions of ethnic and racial justice as internal to the status of these categories.

-Responsible and Just Innovation in Global Perspective: “Responsible Research and Innovation” (RRI) has become a widely embraced framework in the governance of science and technology.
+Just Innovation in Global Perspective: “Responsible Research and Innovation” (RRI) has become a widely embraced governance framework.
 While RRI has been primarily developed in the European context, my work focuses on the opportunities and limitations of RRI in global perspective.
-Furthermore, I am interested in how cross-cultural issues in the governance of science and technology bring up questions of global justice that tend to be neglected in European implementations of RRI.
+Furthermore, I am interested in how cross-cultural issues in the governance of science and technology bring up questions of global justice that tend to be neglected in European implementations of RRI and their operationalizations of “responsibility”.